Nexbit/openresty/README.md

 The first one is [Alpine linux](https://hub.docker.com/_/alpine/)-based `nexbit/openresty:alpine`.
 Its virtual size is just 31MB, yet it contains a fully functional [OpenResty](http://openresty.org) bundle v1.9.15.1 and [`apk` package manager](http://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management), which allows you to easily install [lots of  pre-built packages](https://pkgs.alpinelinux.org/packages).

-The other flavor is `nexbit/openresty:latest`.
+The other flavor is `nexbit/openresty`, and it is the recommended variant.
 It is based on `debian:jessie` and even if much bigger in size, it is a full fledged OpenResty 1.9.15.1 installation with custom compiled OpenSSL 1.0.2h, PCRE 8.38, and LuaRocks 2.3.0.

 ### Paths & config